 START position - The starter circuit is complete and the starter is engaged.
 When the key is released, the switch will return to the RUN position.
 The key cannot be removed in this position.

-■ NOTE: This vehicle has safety interlock switches which prevent the starter motor from activating when the transmission is not in neutral.
-Depress and hold the brake pedal to engage starter when the transmission is not in neutral.
+■ NOTE: This vehicle has safety interlock switches which prevent the starter motor from activating when the brake pedal is not depressed.

 Shift Lever